rohannelson/vite-and-react/README.md

 I started learning React with the official React [Tic Tac Toe tutorial](https://react.dev/learn/tutorial-tic-tac-toe), and then thought making some more board games would be both fun, and a good way to consolidate what I had learned.

-After I'd built a few games, I merged this repo with [my personal website's repo](https://rohannelson.com/projects).
+After I'd built a few games, I merged this repo with [my personal website](https://rohannelson.com/projects).